phug-php/website/doc/en/language-reference.md

 div#foo(data-bar="foo")&attributes({'data-foo': 'bar'})
 ```

-The above example uses an array literal.
+The above examples uses an array literal.
 But you can also use
-a variable whose value is an object, too.
+a variable whose value is an array, too.
 (See also:
 [Mixin Attributes](#mixin-attributes)).
 ```phug
 - $attributes = []